Enekwestanley/math_magicians/README.md

 # Project Description

-In this project, you will add the logic needed to make the Calculator component you developed in the previous project actually work.
+In this project you will refactor the Calculator component you developed in the past projects.
+Instead of using class based components, you will use now hooks.

-# Project Video link:

 ## Built With